What is diabetes?

-Dietary modification is fundamental to the successful treatment of both Type 1 and Type 2 diabetes, though making sensible choices will mean you can continue to enjoy a wide range of foods.
-It's imperative that weight is kept within the normal range.
+Dietary modification is fundamental to the successful management of both Type 1 and Type 2 diabetes, though making sensible choices will mean you can continue to enjoy a wide range of foods.
+It’s imperative that weight is kept within the normal range.
 The dietary guidelines are very similar to those recommended for a healthy lifestyle: eat less sugar and fat, include more fibre-rich starchy foods and more fruit and vegetables with moderate amounts of meat, fish, milk and dairy.
 Choosing the right foods can make a big difference and eating regularly helps to ensure blood sugar levels do not fluctuate too much.

 Foods to eat

-- Starchy carbohydrates provide energy and to help maintain and control blood glucose levels so should factor in every meal, though portion sizes and carb intake should be discussed with a dietician to ensure you are eating to your individual needs.
+- Starchy carbohydrates provide energy and help maintain and control blood glucose levels so should factor in every meal, though portion sizes and carb intake should be discussed with a dietician to ensure you are eating to your individual needs.
 Look for wholemeal or wholegrain breads, high fibre breakfast cereals, wholemeal pasta and brown rice.

-- Fibre can slow the rate at which the starch and sugar in foods enter the bloodstream.
-It can also help reduce blood cholesterol levels as part of a balanced diet.
+– Fibre can slow the rate at which the starch and sugar in foods enter the bloodstream.
+It can also help manage cholesterol levels as part of a balanced diet.
 This kind of soluble fibre is found in oats, pulses, fruit and vegetables.

 – Whether you are taking insulin or not, stick to low GI foods (see below for suggestions).

-- Magnesium, chromium, zinc and vitamin B3 all help to stabilise blood sugar.
-Eat plenty of dairy products, green vegetables, whole grains, bananas, brewer's yeast, seafood and pulses to ensure adequate amounts of these micronutrients.
+– Magnesium, chromium, zinc and vitamin B3 all help to stabilise blood sugar.
+Eat plenty of green vegetables, whole grains, dairy foods, brewer’s yeast, seafood and pulses to ensure adequate amounts of these micronutrients.

 Foods to avoid

 – Diabetes is linked to a higher risk of cardiovascular disease so the same heart friendly healthy eating principles apply.
 See our Spotlight on heart disease article.